Skippeh/parcel-thief/README.md

 ## Known issues

 - Various missing object types, usually noticed when the game calls the `findQpidObjects` or `createObject` endpoints with unknown object types in the request.
 It will still work but a warning will be logged.
-- Repeatedly getting the same likes, probably caused by desync due to server storing dates in nanoseconds and client sending/receiving dates in milliseconds.
-Potential solution would be to round server dates to closest millisecond.

 ## Building